Key mediator Egypt proposes a 2-day Gaza cease-fire and the release of 4 hostages

 ‘Harrowing levels of death’ in northern Gaza

-The Gaza Health Ministry’s emergency service said 11 women and two children were among the 22 killed in strikes late Saturday on homes and buildings in Beit Lahiya in the north.
-The Israeli military said it carried out a strike on militants.
+The Gaza Health Ministry’s emergency service said 11 women and two children were among 22 killed in strikes late Saturday in Beit Lahiya in the north.
+Israel's military said it carried out a strike on militants.

 Ministry official Hussein Mohesin said 11 people were killed in an Israeli strike on a school-turned-shelter in the Shati refugee camp in the north, with many injured.
 “Most of the injuries are children and women, and most of them are in very serious condition," he said.
-Israel's army did not immediately comment.
-Israel has struck a number of such shelters, saying it targets militants hiding among civilians.
+Israel's military did not immediately comment.

-Aid groups have warned of a catastrophic situation in the north.
-Israel has severely limited the entry of basic humanitarian aid in recent weeks, and the three remaining hospitals in the north say they have been overwhelmed.
-The U.N. secretary-general in a statement noted "harrowing levels of death."
+Aid groups have warned of a catastrophic situation.
+Israel has severely limited the entry of humanitarian aid in recent weeks, and the three remaining hospitals in the north say they have been overwhelmed.
+The U.N. secretary-general noted "harrowing levels of death."

-The war began when Hamas-led militants blew holes in Israel's border wall and stormed into southern Israel in a surprise attack on Oct.
+The war began when Hamas-led militants stormed into southern Israel on Oct.
 7, 2023.
 They killed around 1,200 people, mostly civilians, and abducted around 250.
-Some 100 hostages are still inside Gaza, around a third of whom are believed to be dead.
+Some 100 hostages remain in Gaza, around a third of whom thought to be dead.

 Israel's retaliatory offensive has killed more than 42,000 Palestinians, according to Gaza's Health Ministry.
-The ministry does not distinguish between civilians and combatants but says more than half of those killed were women and children.
+It does not distinguish between civilians and combatants but says more than half of those killed were women and children.
 Israel says it has killed over 17,000 militants, without providing evidence.

 The offensive has devastated much of Gaza and displaced around 90% of its population of 2.3 million, often multiple times.